Lewis Hine: Early life

+Hine was born in Oshkosh, Wisconsin, on September 26, 1874.
+Following the accidental death of his father, the teenaged Hine was forced to undertake a number of jobs to support his widowed mother and sisters.
+Aspiring to become an educator like his mother, Hine managed to save a portion of his earnings as the family breadwinner to pay for schooling at the University of Chicago, where he enrolled in 1900.
+While a student in Chicago, Hine met Frank Manny, a professor of education at the Normal School who was named superintendent of the Ethical Culture School in New York City in 1901.
+At Manny's invitation, Hine accepted a position as an assistant teacher and relocated to New York.
+There, he encouraged his students to use photography as an educational medium.
+Hine also studied sociology at Columbia University and New York University.

 Hine led his sociology classes to Ellis Island in New York Harbor, photographing the thousands of immigrants who arrived each day.
 Between 1904 and 1909, Hine took over 200 plates (photographs) and came to the realization that documentary photography could be employed as a tool for social change and reform.

 Documentary photography

 In 1907, Hine became the staff photographer of the Russell Sage Foundation; he photographed life in the steel-making districts and people of Pittsburgh, Pennsylvania, for the influential sociological study called The Pittsburgh Survey.